9inpachi/three-panorama-controls/README.md

 renderer.setSize(window.innerWidth, window.innerHeight);
 document.body.appendChild(renderer.domElement);

-const sphere = new THREE.SphereGeometry(10, 60, 20);
+// Setup a mesh with the panorama image applied as a texture to a sphere. const sphere = new THREE.SphereGeometry(10, 60, 20);
-// Specify an existing panorama image. const texture = new THREE.TextureLoader().load("./path/to/panorama/image.png");
+const texture = new THREE.TextureLoader().load("./path/to/panorama/image.png");
 texture.colorSpace = THREE.SRGBColorSpace;
 const material = new THREE.MeshBasicMaterial({